springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 "optional": true
 ```

-In addition to these top-level properties, you can add any arbitrary attributes using the `attributes` field property.
-For example, you can add a `data-test` attribute for your text input’s unit testing:
+In addition to these top-level properties, you can add data properties as a `dataAttrs` array, which can be useful for unit testing.

 ```json
 {